jbampton/jbampton/README.md

 # Some things about me

+## Mar 22nd, 2026

+- Recently bought two new books: The Sun Two-Speed Crossword Collection #12 and Daily Mail The Big Book of Cryptic Crosswords Volume 8.
+Both crossword books are fantastic and I really like the Two-Speed style with both cryptic and quick clues for each puzzle.

 ## Feb 20th, 2026

 - Just enjoyed reading the section on chess from [Around the World in 80 Games: A mathematician unlocks the secrets of the greatest games](https://www.amazon.com.au/Around-World-80-Games-mathematician-ebook/dp/B0BY85GH3Z).